 Minature ornaments (1"-ish or less) or small scale garland for my Halloween, Christmas or Easter trees.
 (The trees are 12-18 inches tall.)

-Coffee, chocolate, cheeses, sausages, jams, mustards, honey (especially home, local or regionally made).
+Coffee, teas, jams, mustards, honey (especially home, local or regionally made).
+Recipes or spice "kits" for preserving fresh fruits and veggies or fixing ethnic dishes.

 Paper crafting/scrapbooking adhesive (the roll-on sticky tape stuff).
 I don't know why, but I'm ALWAYS out of this when I need it.